Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### The `ORDER BY FETCH` clause can be used with all query expressions

-The `ORDER BY FETCH` clause can now be used on any query expression and not just `SELECT`.
+The `ORDER BY FETCH` clause can now be used with any query expression and not just `SELECT`.
 For the detailed syntax [see the documentation](https://msdn.microsoft.com/en-us/azure/data-lake-analytics/u-sql/query-statements-and-expressions-u-sql#qry_exp_fetch).

 _Examples_